-Candies tend to be loaded with sugar and dogs shouldn’t be eating such sweet things.
-Even moderate amounts can rot their teeth, disrupt metabolism and contribute to the onset of doggie diabetes.
+Even moderate amounts can rot teeth, disrupt metabolism and contribute to diabetes.

 The Common Misconception

-Many people think of dogs as being able to eat just about anything, including candy.
-This just isn’t the case.
-Dogs are just as susceptible to many of the same diseases that humans are prone to.
+Many people think of dogs as being able to eat just about anything — including candy.

 Never Chocolate Candy